MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### What does Application Insights modify in my project?

 The details depend on the type of project.
-For a web application, Application Insights
+The following is an example for a web application.

-* Adds files to your project:
+* **Adds files to your project:**
     * ApplicationInsights.config
     * ai.js

-* Installs NuGet packages:
+* **Installs NuGet packages:**
     * Application Insights API: The core API
     * Application Insights API for Web Applications: Used to send telemetry from the server
     * Application Insights API for JavaScript Applications: Used to send telemetry from the client

-* Includes assemblies in packages:
+* **Includes assemblies in packages:**
     * Microsoft.ApplicationInsights
     * Microsoft.ApplicationInsights.Platform

-* Inserts items into:
+* **Inserts items into:**
     * Web.config
     * packages.config

-* (For new projects only, you [add Application Insights to an existing project manually](./app-insights-overview.md).)
-Inserts snippets into the client and server code to initialize them with the Application Insights resource ID.
+* Inserts snippets into the client and server code to initialize them with the Application Insights resource ID.
 For example, in an MVC app, code is inserted into the main page *Views/Shared/\_Layout.cshtml*.
+For new projects only, you [add Application Insights to an existing project manually](./app-insights-overview.md).

 [!INCLUDE [azure-web-apps-troubleshoot](../includes/azure-monitor-app-insights-azure-web-apps-troubleshoot.md)]